google/WebFundamentals/src/content/en/updates/2019/05/chromium-chronicle-2.md

 </pre>

-The fix above is correct under the assumption that WaitUntilCredentialPromptVisible() doesn’t actually check the UI.
+The fix above is correct under the assumption that 'WaitUntilCredentialPromptVisible()' doesn’t actually check the UI.
 **The browser tests should not depend on external UI events** like "focus lost" or “window became foreground”.
 Imagine an implementation where the prompt appears only when the browser window is active.
 Such an implementation